Giovanna8/slang/README.md

 Firebase: <https://firebase.google.com/>
 - Logging and autheticating <https://firebase.google.com/docs/auth/>

+Translation:
+- Microsoft Azure

 ### Data

 How data is entered:

 - User logs in
-- User can search words or add new words to the database
+- Using a chatbot they can search for phrases/words in the db.
 - Words are stored in the api and are public

+### Future Plans
+- If search comes up empty chatbot will send a request to add phrase/word to db.

 ### Markdown Cheetsheet